SteveKrueger52/Sacrifight_2.0/README.md

 ####Code Ettiquette:
 >In the **master** branch, code should preferably be easy to read and documented.
 >
->In other branches, anything goes, but code should be documented before merging with Master.
+>In other branches, anything goes, but code should be documented before merging with **master**.